RAHULRNAIR2000/Java-Learnings/README.md

 - JVM: The "engine" that runs Java programs.
 - JRE: The "runtime environment" containing the JVM and libraries for running Java programs.
 - JDK: The "development toolkit" containing the JRE and tools for writing and compiling Java programs.

+Think of the JRE as the "kitchen" that contains the stove (JVM) and the tools (libraries) needed to cook (run) a Java program.

      2. Structure of a Java file
      3. i/o in Java